-The UCF Challenge Course program enhances leadership development, self-confidence, and teambuilding skills through outdoor-based learning experiences.
+The UCF Challenge Course program is committed to enhance team-building, self-confidence, and leadership development through adventure-based learning experiences.

 Available Program Options

-Low Elements are group-oriented challenges that are located on or near ground level.
-They focus on the group as a whole by presenting problem-solving scenarios that require mainly teamwork, trust, leadership, creativity, and communication skills.
-The group finds success through working together and utilizing each member's strengths.
-The course is comprised of twelve different elements and a broad variety of portable elements.
+Focuses on the group as a whole by presenting problem-solving scenarios that require and develop teamwork, trust, leadership, and communication skills.
+The group finds success through working together and depending upon the member's strengths.

-High Elements The course, known as the Odyssey III, course focuses on individual achievements by providing the opportunity to push oneself both physically and mentally through controlled risk-taking situations.
-Participants are also challenged to provide support and encouragement in order to create the type of environment that will assist individuals in accomplishing their goals.
+It focuses on individual and small group achievements by providing the opportunity to push oneself both physically and mentally through controlled risk-taking situations.
+The group is also challenged to provide support and encouragement in order to create the type of environment that will assist individuals in accomplishing their goals.
 Completion of a Low Element within the same academic semester is required to make a reservation for High Elements.